erajasekar/erajasekar.github.io/_posts/2017-05-09-does-school-kill-creativity.md

 > We are going through the process of academic inflation, where you would now need a masters or even PhD for the job that required undergraduate degree previously.
 Suddenly, degrees aren’t worth anything.

 In future, merely having a degree itself won’t be enough to get a good job.
-What a student does based on his own interest  outside of college will really be important.
-Salman Khan, the founder of [Khan Academy](https://www.khanacademy.org/) proposes, Academic achievement in every field should include a portfolio of creative work in his [One World SchoolHouse: Education Reimagined book](http://www.amazon.com/The-One-World-Schoolhouse-Reimagined/dp/1455508381/) .
+What a student does based on his own interest  outside of college will really be important. **Salman Khan**, the founder of [Khan Academy](https://www.khanacademy.org/) proposes, Academic achievement in every field should include a portfolio of creative work in his [One World SchoolHouse: Education Reimagined book](http://www.amazon.com/The-One-World-Schoolhouse-Reimagined/dp/1455508381/) .
 Here is the expert from the book:

 > This brings me to the idea of the ‘creative portfolio’ as a central part of a student’s transcript. if we fail to take a serious look at what students have created on their own, above and beyond the lessons and tests, we miss an opportunity to appreciate what is truly special about them.
 More than any data, grades, or assessment, someone’s actual creative product is the best testament of his or her ability to create from scratch, to make a solution out of an open ended problem.